 Overview

-Cox Castle has significant experience advising clients on a wide array of c natural resource issues related to the development of all types of development projects.
+Cox Castle has significant experience advising clients on a wide array of natural resource issues related to the development of all types of real estate projects.
 We help clients navigate the complicated statutory and regulatory framework of state and federal natural resource permitting requirements law in California and throughout the United States.

 Wetlands, Streams and Other Aquatic Resources